 Based on your results, refine your approach by testing different types of content or live streaming to varying intervals during popular periods.

 By conducting a test telecast at different times, you’ll be able to find the perfect timing for maximum engagement with your admirers on Facebook Live.

 Use Facebook insights & Analytics To Refine Your Strategy

-Monitoring and analyzing your Marketing insights and analytics is essential to continuously improve your Facebook Live strategy.
-These metrics will help you understand how your spectators engages with your content, at what times they’re most active, and which types of content are most successful.
+Monitoring and analyzing your Marketing insights and analytics is essential to improve your Facebook Live strategy continuously.
+These metrics will help you understand how your spectators engage with your content, at what times they’re most active, and which types of content are most successful.

 With this information, you can refine your strategy by adjusting the timing of broadcasts, improving the standard of video content and audio, or testing new templates.